quadrama/quadrama.github.io/_posts/2018-12-07-detect-protagonists.en.md

 ## Training of a topic model

-We noticed that training a topic model on the data you want to classify let to slightly better results than using a pre-trained model.
-If you also would like to train a topic model on your own data, you might proceed as follows:
+We noticed that training a topic model on the data we wanted to classify let to slightly better results than using a pre-trained model on prose text.
+We accomplish this as follows:

 ```R
 ldaModels <- list()